Pes2009/csv-django-parser/README.md

    * for GET
       * return html with a form which would let user upload a csv file
    * for POST
       * parse uploaded csv file with proper handling of exceptions.
-Sample file is part of this project ().
+Sample file is part of this project (input.csv).
       * save data into database

 6. Create list view under `/parser/list` display output of parsed csv in table.